-When a couple separate or divorce, how is it decided what assets each are entitled to?
+When a couple separates or divorces, how is it decided what assets each is entitled to?

-2. If ultimately the parties cannot agree, then the matter will be brought before the courts and the Judge will decide (this option takes control away from the parties)
+3. If ultimately the parties cannot agree, then the matter will be brought before the courts, and the Judge will decide (this option takes control away from the parties)

 How does a court decide?

 In dealing with the breakdown of a marriage, the courts will look to make “proper provision” for the parties involved.